-You should report any known or perceived violation of laws, regulations, Company policies or our Code of Conduct and may report such violations to your supervisor, HR manager, or local counsel.
-Waste Management also provides you with anonymous and confidential ways to report such concerns.
+You have an obligation to report any known or perceived violation of laws, regulations, our policies or our Code of Conduct.
+Although your supervisor, HR manager, or local counsel should always be considered a "first step", Waste Management provides you with anonymous and confidential ways to report such concerns.
 By identifying problems or asking for help, you enhance our reputation for integrity, honesty, and trust, and ensure our Code of Conduct is followed and enforced.
 When should you speak up?
 When you:

-- Believe that our values, our Code of Conduct, or our policies are not being followed. - Think that laws, regulations, or permit conditions are not being followed. - Think that there is an accounting irregularity or auditing violation. - Think that there has been theft, fraud, or embezzlement. - Have a question or concern. - Are aware of a conflict of interest or a potential conflict of interest. - Need advice or help. - Think you are being retaliated against for speaking up.
+- Believe that our values, our Code of Conduct, or our policies are not being followed. - Think that laws, regulations, or permit conditions are not being followed. - Think that there is an accounting irregularity or auditing violation. - Think that there has been theft, fraud, or embezzlement. - Have a question or concern. - Are aware of a conflict of interest or a potential conflict of interest. - Need advice or help.

 You have many people to talk to if you need help.
 Keeping things to yourself won't get them resolved and will not help Waste Management to continue to be a leader in ethics and integrity.
+You have an obligation to report any known or perceived violation of laws, regulations, our policies or our Code of Conduct.

 Reports should be made in good faith.
 We look into all reported concerns.
-Anyone who knowingly makes a false complaint, threatens others, or maliciously damages another person's reputation, will be subject to disciplinary action, up to and including termination.
+Anyone who knowingly makes a false complaint, spreads lies, threatens others, or damages another person's reputation, will be subject to disciplinary action, up to and including termination.

 We keep reports about ethics concerns in confidence.
 We advise only those people who need to know of a reported incident in order to assure that immediate and appropriate action is taken.
-If you are involved in an investigation, we may ask that you keep the matter confidential while the investigation is ongoing.
-While confidentiality is not required in all circumstances, there may be occasions when the Company may request confidentiality to serve a legitimate business interest, such as to protect the integrity of the investigation and to ensure that relevant information is not lost or destroyed.
-We will make the determination on a case by case basis.
 We offer the option of remaining anonymous through the Integrity Help Line.
 Every effort will be made to protect the confidentiality of individuals who report violations of the law, Company policies, or perceived unethical conduct.

-We respond immediately to reports of illegal activities, security issues, accounting or auditing irregularities, Company policy violations, or health and safety concerns by working with the appropriate investigative teams.
+We respond immediately to reports of illegal activities, security issues, accounting or auditing irregularities, or health and safety concerns by working with the appropriate investigative teams.
 If we find violations of laws, regulations, policies, or our Code of Conduct, we act promptly.
 We will make changes so that similar problems don't happen again.
-If you are contacted in the course of a Company investigation, it is important that you cooperate and provide truthful and complete answers.
-This ensures issues are investigated and addressed properly and promptly.

 Waste Management prohibits retaliation against anyone who reports a concern.
-Never hesitate to call the Business Ethics and Compliance Department at 1-800-633-7871 x 6554 if you feel you have been retaliated against for speaking up.
+Never hesitate to call the Ethics Office at 1-800-633-7871 x 6554 if you feel you have been retaliated against for speaking up.
 Individuals engaging in retaliatory conduct will be subject to disciplinary action, up to and including termination.
 We take claims of retaliation seriously.
-Allegations of retaliation will be investigated and appropriate action taken
+Allegations of retaliation will be investigated and appropriate action taken.

-Where can I get help?
+Where is the best place to get help?

 That depends on the issue.
-Your supervisor or HR Department representative are always a good place to start if you have a question or a concern.
-If you do not feel comfortable speaking with your supervisor or HR Department representative about a particular issue, contact the Integrity Helpline.
-You can also contact any of the resources listed on the following page to discuss your concerns.
-(Contact telephone numbers are listed on the chart below.)
+Your supervisor or People Department representative are always the best place to start if you have a question or a concern.
+If you do not feel comfortable speaking with your supervisor or People Department representative about a particular issue, several other options are available to you.
+You can contact any of the resources listed on the following page to discuss your concerns.
+(Contact telephone numbers are listed on the following page.)
 Use this chart to find the best place to get the answers you need: